mortenlorenzen/web_quarto_template/README.md

 The idea is to have a **minimal website skeleton** with:

 -   Landing page
--   Content page with downloads
+-   Content page with downloads, Columns and Tabsets
 -   Menu pages
 -   Blog posts
 -   About page

-You are welcome to get inspired and go for the code.\
+You are welcome to get inspired and go for the code.